2ruman/android/examples/TlsEcho/README.md

 - JDK : _OpenJDK 17.0.14_

 ## Note
-The client socket could be disconnected while the application process goes into background (falling into idle state), which is because of a battery optimization policy which is enforced by default on some android devices.
-So, it's required to request the package to be included to the except list, or some adb command is available as below.
+When the application process moves to the background(entering an idle state), the client socket may disconnect due to a battery optimization policy that is enabled by default on some Android devices, so if you want to keep the connection alive, you need to request the package to be added to the exception list or use the following adb commands:

 ```
 // Check